Raffaello/threedangles/README.md

 ## SIMD
 - [ ] SSE/AVX for float 32 bit and Vec4 / Mat4 operations

+## CUDA
+This might require to redo all the `engine` into `cudaEngine`:

+- sorting
+- vectors, matrix and triangle storing and operations
+- screen and surface, textures
+- operations in the pipeline and how organize data might be required to reorder it and increment parallelism.

 ## C/C++ compiler optimization
 - [ ] `__vectorcall`, `__fastcall`